I'd like to make something similar, but using sensors that may be used with an Arduino or another microcontroller.

 Let's start from the beginning.

-Okay, folks, the next item on the list is this heart rate sensor, which combines a basic amplification and noise suppression circuit to provide rapid and straightforward pulse readings.
+Okay, folks, the next item on the list is this heart rate sensor, which combines a basic optical heart rate sensor with an amplification and noise suppression circuit to provide rapid and straightforward pulse readings.

 After that, execute the code and obtain the serial data from the Arduino.

 The cardiac pulses might be printed on the screen.

 Isn't this very cool?

 The PIR sensor, also known as a passive infrared radiation sensor, monitors changes in radiation.